 One of the biggest disservices of most plant books is that they don’t explain how the concepts of edible and poisonous are not dichotomous most of the time.
 In fact, many edible plants have poisonous parts or are poisonous if they are not prepared the right way.
 Moreover, there are varying degrees of edibility including very palatable, somewhat palatable but not harmful, and slightly toxic.
 I like to think of these complex relationships with two helpful visuals.
 One is a spectrum where very edible and very poisonous are on opposite ends and every plant in the plant kingdom is somewhere in-between.

 But, even this graph is a little misleading in the sense that plants can have many elements of edibility and toxicity depending on a range of factors.
+Eating the right plant, from the right place, at the right time, and preparing it the right way is perfectly safe.
+Eating the wrong plant, from the wrong place, at the wrong time, prepared the wrong way, is dangerous.
 It may be helpful to think of a complex set of related factors, all of which affect edibility and all of which have an effect on each other in relation to edibility:

 Steps for Eating a Wild Edible for the First Time